khorovatin/GettingAndCleaningData/README.md

 ## Project Parameters
 From the project description on Coursera: "The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis."

 The data set used is the "Human Activity Recognition Using Smartphones Dataset", version 1.0, available from the following website:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
-The dataset has been extracted from a Zip file provided by the course authors and downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, and is included in this repository in the `UCI HAR Dataset` folder.
+The dataset has been extracted from a Zip file provided by the course authors, which can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The extracted files are included in this repository in the `UCI HAR Dataset` folder.

 ## Steps to Reproduce
 1. Download or clone this repository to your local machine (remember to download the dataset folder as well).